jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 &= (3.2 - 2.7) space upright("m")^(-1)\
 &= 0.5 space upright("m")^(-1) $<eq_17>

-The next subject of investigation is whether the ratio of deviations in maximum bending moments and curvatures between air- and water-filled pipes remains constant when pressure levels are changed.
+The subsequent investigation examines whether the ratio of deviations in maximum bending moments and curvatures between air- and water-filled pipes remains constant across varying pressure levels.
-To make an initial rough estimate of whether a deviation in maximum bending moments between air- and water-filled pipes is detectable at different pressure levels, @eq_18 should be considered.
+To provide an initial estimate of the deviations in maximum bending moments between air- and water-filled pipes at different pressure levels, @eq_18 warrants examination.

 $ (Delta M(p=150) - Delta M(p=50))/ (Delta M(p=50)) = \
 (57 - 59)/59 = -0.0338 approx -3.4% $<eq_18>

 It can be noted that the deviation of maximum bending moments between air- and water-filled pipes is reduced by only about 3.4%.
-This initially suggests that the existing difference in maximum bearable bending moments between air- and water-filled pipes has low pressure sensitivity.
+This suggests that the existing difference in maximum bearable bending moments between air- and water-filled pipes has low pressure sensitivity.
 Thus, a change in pressure would have little influence on the existing difference in maximum possible bending moment between air- and water-filled pipes.

 To clarify what the result means, it should be rephrased in different words.
 It answers the question of whether the ratio of deviations in maximum bending moments and curvatures between air- and water-filled pipes remains constant when pressure values are changed.
 It can be viewed as pressure sensitivity in relation to bending moment and curvature with different fill materials.
 A typical engineering question might be: Can it always be claimed that water-filled pipes, regardless of pressure level, always show 3 times more [Nm] or [$upright("m"^(-1))$] than air-filled pipes?
 The interpreation of the value of 3.4%, is that for a selected fill medium, it can be assumed that the approximate maximum bending moment of one fill medium can be inferred from the known maximum bending moment of the other fill medium.